Sniper7Kills-LLC/s7k-widgets-core/README.md

 - ⭐⭐ - Medium Priority
 - ⭐⭐⭐ - High Priority
 - ❓ - Idea/Comment / Question how to achieve
+- 🚧 - Some work has been completed.
 - **BOLD** - Expected difficulty Level

 ---